leoVolk/Galaxy-Generator/README.md

 ## Setup and customization

-You will find a working solar system generation in the SampleScene.
-Every customizable option is seen in the ```Solar SystemGenerator``` component of the solarsystem gameObject.
+You will find a working galaxy generation in the SampleScene.
+Every customizable option is seen in the ```GalaxyGenerator``` component of the galaxy gameObject.
+To customize planets, satellites and solar systems, please refer to their corresponding prefab in the Prefabs folder.

-## Goals
+## Features
-Current goals of this project and their status:
+Current features of this project
   ### Done
    * Random generation of a solar system with planets and planet satellites
    * Planet rotation around the center star of their solar system based on their distance to it